Valdes-Tresanco-MS/gmx_MMPBSA/docs/getting-started.md

 </div>

 !!!
-Ready
+Note "Ready?"
     Ready to use gmx_MMPBSA 😀?
 Check the [installation page](installation.md)

 !!!
-Follow gmx_MMPBSA
+Note "Follow gmx_MMPBSA"
     Visit [Pypi Stats](https://pypistats.org/packages/gmx-mmpbsa) or [PePy](https://pepy.tech/project/gmx-mmpbsa)
     to see how gmx_MMPBSA is doing.